chandruxp/evrythng-js-sdk/README.md

 * `git push --tags` to push your latest commits to GitHub alongside the generated tag.

+Make sure you change the version number in the `package.json` file before deploying.

 Currently, there are 4 files being deployed:

     evrythng.js
     evrythng.min.js
     evrythng-1.2.1.js
     evrythng-1.2.1.min.js

+Where `1.2.1` will be replaced which whatever version number is in `package.json`.

 ###Deploying a demo version for testing purposes
 While in development, you can build and deploy `evrythng.js`